TimChinye/SAD-Complaint-Management-System/task_1_design/requirements/user_stories.md

 ### User Story Structuring: The Connextra Template

-Each user story is structured using the three-part **Connextra Template**: `As a <role>, I want to <goal>, so that <benefit>`.
+Each user story is structured using the three-part 'Connextra Template': `As a <role>, I want to <goal>, so that <benefit>`.
 This format ensures that every requirement is framed from a user's perspective, clearly defining the actor, their objective, and the underlying value of the feature.
 This methodology was studied and applied based on the principles outlined by leading agile practitioners.

 *   **Reference Source:** https://www.mountaingoatsoftware.com/agile/user-stories
 *   **Reference Source:** https://www.mountaingoatsoftware.com/blog/why-the-three-part-user-story-template-works-so-well

 ### Acceptance Criteria: Gherkin Syntax (`Given-When-Then`)

-To ensure each user story is unambiguous, testable, and has a clearly defined scope, acceptance criteria (AC) are provided in the **Gherkin syntax**: `Given-When-Then` (as suggested by the blog linked eaerlier).
+To ensure each user story is unambiguous, testable, and has a clearly defined scope, acceptance criteria (AC) are provided in the 'Gherkin syntax': `Given-When-Then` (as suggested by the blog linked eaerlier).
 This format, central to Behaviour-Driven Development (BDD), describes the system's behavior by defining a prerequisite state, a user action, and an expected outcome.
 The application of this technique was informed by established guides on agile development.

 *   **Reference Source:** https://martinfowler.com/bliki/GivenWhenThen.html
 *   **Reference Source:** https://guides.visual-paradigm.com/give-when-then-acceptance-criteria-for-user-stories-in-agile-development/